 For more information on Thai visas, check out the website of the Thai embassy.

 Getting to Thailand is easy in general and can be done in several ways:

 Traveling overland to Thailand by bus is relatively straightforward.
 You can find the most common routes below.

 Notorious for scamming, the Poipet – Aranyaprathet border is the main crossing for travelers coming or returning from Siem Reap and Angkor Wat in Cambodia.
-Do your research before you cross this border for the best chance of avoiding a scam!
+Do your research before you cross this border or your Thailand adventure may well start with being scammed!

 There are 7 border crossings between Thailand and Laos, many of them located on the Mekong river.
 The most common used by travelers are as follows:

 Houay Xai – Chiang Khong (North) – international buses connect Chiang Mai and Chiang Rai with Houay Xai.